-Figure 6: Same as 5 but for surface heat fluxes (sum of sensible and latent, W m-2) in color, equivalent potential temperature at the 900-hPa level in black contours at 2-K intervals and the 300, 310 and 320-K isotherms in color (see legend).
-Black arrows denote 10-meter wind vectors, where red arrows mark winds above the local 75th percentile.
-Dotted regions indicate statistical significance >95% for the surface heat fluxes composites compared to the average mistral flow.
+Figure 6.
+The same as Fig. 5 but for surface heat fluxes (sum of sensible and latent, W/m^2) in color; equivalent potential temperature at the 900 hPa level in black contours at 2 K intervals; and the 300, 310 and 320 K isotherms in color (see legend).
+Black arrows denote 10 m wind vectors, where red arrows mark winds above the local 75th percentile.
+Dotted regions indicate statistical significance > 95% for the surface heat flux composites compared to the average mistral flow.